 As part of your Hushmail account, you can use Hush Secure Forms to build customized, encrypted web forms that are perfect for efficiently collecting information from your clients.
 The process of filling out one of our forms is very straightforward.

-Your client will access your form either as an embedded form on your website or through a link in your email signature or social media page.
+Your client will access your form either as an embedded form on your website or through a link in an email or on a social media page.

 When you’re building your form in the form builder, you can always preview what your clients will see by clicking on the Form public web address link at the top of the page.
 You can even fill the form out yourself to fully understand your client’s experience, but to save you the trouble we’ll go through the steps here.